 The story of Signefia

-I’m definitely an earring person, and so are many of my friends.
-So that’s what I started with.
-I began crocheting earrings as gifts for myself and others.
-I became passionate about it and fell in love with jewelry-making in general, which led me to expand my product range.
-I wanted to capture the beauty of summer nature, so I started collecting and drying plants.
-Gradually, this gave rise to the "Pohjoisen kasvit" collection (Northern plants), where dried plants are preserved under glass, bringing the beauty of summer and autumn into the depths of winter.
+I began making earrings for myself and as gifts for others.
+I got really into it and found joy in the entire process of making jewelry, so I expanded my product range.
+I wanted to capture the beauty of summer nature, so I began collecting and drying plants.
+This gradually developed into the "Pohjoisen kasvit" -collection, in which dried flowers and plants are preserved under glass, bringing the beauty of summer and autumn into the heart of the cold winter season.

 Saila